rfuzzo/MWSE/docs/source/apis/tes3.md

 - The item cannot be found in the inventory.
 - The exact match cannot be found when itemData is provided.
-- When a weapon is being used to attack, it cannot be replaced.
+- When a weapon is being used to attack, it cannot be replaced during the attack animation.

 ```lua
 local itemEquipped = tes3.equip({ reference = ..., item = ..., itemData = ..., addItem = ..., selectBestCondition = ..., selectWorstCondition = ..., bypassEquipEvents = ... })